Our work

 Running from spring 2021 – 2024, Project Penelope aims to better understand the winter movements, flyway paths and breeding sites of Eurasian wigeon, which in turn will inform sustainable shooting of this species.

-The project will ultimately see 4,000 wigeon ringed, with 102 fitted with GPS-GSM trackers.
+The project saw 4,000 wigeon ringed, with 102 fitted with GPS-GSM trackers.
 Having been monitored from their wintering grounds in the UK, Project Penelope sees UK teams working collaboratively with researchers in Denmark and Finland to track wigeon across the eastern flyway.
 The project is endorsed by FACE and Defra.

 Wetlands at Poulton Court